Vampire0198608/ShadowofWarSaveManager/README.md

 - **(Linux) App menu entry doesn't appear right after installing:** Log out and back in, or restart your desktop panel — menu caches sometimes need a refresh to pick up new `.desktop` entries.
+---
+Build Instructions

+This covers how to build distributable packages from source:
+ShadowOfWarSaveManager_Setup.exe for Windows, and a .pkg.tar.zst for CachyOS/Arch.
+(This is for building the packages themselves — end users installing a package you've already built should use README.md instead.)

+Files you need, all in one folder:

+sow_save_manager_gui.py
+icon.ico and icon.png
+build_exe.bat (Windows)
+ShadowOfWarSaveManager.iss (Windows installer)
+PKGBUILD and shadowofwarsavemanager.desktop (CachyOS/Arch)

+Windows

+1. Prerequisites

+Python 3 — get it from python.org.
+The
+standard Windows installer already includes Tkinter, so no extra setup is needed there.
+Inno Setup (for step 3 below) — free, from jrsoftware.org/isdl.php.
+Any recent
+6.x version works.

+2. Build the .exe

+Double-click build_exe.bat.
+It will:

+Install PyInstaller (pip install pyinstaller)
+Bundle the script, plus icon.ico, into a single-file exe Output it to dist\ShadowOfWarSaveManager.exe

+3. Wrap it in an installer

+Open ShadowOfWarSaveManager.iss — double-clicking it opens the Inno Setup Compiler (installed in step 1).
+Press Ctrl+F9 (or Build → Compile).
+The finished installer appears at Output\ShadowOfWarSaveManager_Setup.exe.

+That installer is what you hand to other Windows users — running it gives them a Start Menu shortcut, an optional Desktop shortcut, and a proper uninstaller in "Add or Remove Programs".

+Notes

+SmartScreen will likely flag the freshly-built exe/installer the first time it's run on any machine, since it's unsigned.
+That's expected for a personal build, not a sign something's wrong.
+If you change sow_save_manager_gui.py or the icons, just re-run steps 2 and 3 to get an updated installer — no need to touch the .iss file unless you're changing the app name/version.

+CachyOS / Arch

+1. Prerequisites

+bashsudo pacman -S --needed base-devel tk python

+base-devel provides makepkg itself; the rest are what the app needs to build and run.

+2. Build and install the package

+With PKGBUILD, sow_save_manager_gui.py, icon.png, icon.ico, and
+shadowofwarsavemanager.desktop all in the same folder:

+bashmakepkg -si

+-s installs any missing build dependencies automatically -i installs the resulting package on your own machine right after building it

+This internally creates a temporary Python virtual environment to install PyInstaller into (avoiding Arch's restriction on global pip install), builds the binary, then packages everything — binary, icon, and desktop menu entry — into a proper pacman package.

+3. Get the distributable file

+After makepkg finishes, the built package sits in that same folder as:

+shadowofwarsavemanager-1.0.0-1-x86_64.pkg.tar.zst

+That's the file to hand to other CachyOS/Arch users — they install it with sudo pacman -U shadowofwarsavemanager-1.0.0-1-x86_64.pkg.tar.zst.

+If you only want to build without installing it on your own machine, use makepkg -s instead (drop the -i).

+Notes

+If you bump the version, update pkgver (and reset pkgrel=1) at the top of PKGBUILD — the output filename changes to match.
+To rebuild cleanly after changes, remove the pkg/, src/, and any build-venv/ folders makepkg leaves behind first, or just run makepkg -sf to force a rebuild.